 Note: If a student has completed fewer than 30 college credits, then the high school record and test scores are also used to determine admission.

-Note: If a student is not a native English speaker, then the college will consider the TOEFEL in lieu of the ACT or SAT for a freshman and may require the TOEFEL for a transfer student.
+Note: If a student is not a native English speaker, then the college will consider the TOEFL in lieu of the ACT or SAT for a freshman and may require the TOEFL for a transfer student.

 An exact course distribution is not required, but the College recommends at least eleven of the minimum sixteen units earned be in college preparatory subjects.
 It is highly recommended that entering students have: